 - That mosquito must then bite another dog to infect it with the disease

-- In order for the HW cycle to develop, the temperature must remain over 57 degrees F throughout this period.
+- In order for the HW cycle to develop, the temperature must remain over 57 degrees Fahrenheit throughout this period.
 In general, it takes a few weeks.
 The process goes faster in warmer weather.

 - When a dog is bitten by an infected mosquito, the L3 is not deposited directly into the dog’s bloodstream.
 Instead, it is deposited in a tiny drop of mosquito “spit” adjacent to the mosquito bite.
 For transmission to occur there must be adequate humidity to prevent evaporation of this fluid droplet before the L3’s can swim through the mosquito bite and into the new host.